ghghghg2/CS-APP-Lab/Lab/lab3_cachelab/cachelab-handout/README.md

 - **Non-diagonal blocking (blue)**
 The purpose of blocking is to increase the usage of cache and reduce the misses and evictions.
 Since the cache load a blocks (8 integers in a row) each time, we must make use of the 8 integers.
-Let's see the blue blocks of A and B, A~ur~ is going to transpose and put in B~dl~.
-Loading the 1st row in A~ur~ takes 1 miss.
-Putting the transposed row in B~dl~ takes 8 misses because the row is put in the 1st column in B~dl~.
+Let's see the blue blocks of A and B, A<sub>ur</sub> is going to transpose and put in B<sub>dl</sub>.
+Loading the 1st row in A<sub>ur</sub> takes 1 miss.
+Putting the transposed row in B<sub>dl</sub> takes 8 misses because the row is put in the 1st column in B<sub>dl</sub>.
-Go on to the next row in th A~ur~, it also takes 1 miss loading a row.
-However, the 2nd column in B~dl~ is already in the cache so that it doesn't take any misses.
+Go on to the next row in th A<sub>ur</sub>, it also takes 1 miss loading a row.
+However, the 2nd column in B<sub>dl</sub> is already in the cache so that it doesn't take any misses.

 - **Diagonal blocking (white)**
-On the other hand, the diagonal block doesn't work like the case above since the A~ul~ competes with B ~ul~ for the same cache set.
+On the other hand, the diagonal block doesn't work like the case above since the A<sub>ul</sub> competes with B <sub>ul</sub> for the same cache set.
-Putting the 1st element in the 1st row of A~ul~ to the 1st element in the 1st column of B~ul~ would cause the 1st row of A~ul~ evicted from cache.
+Putting the 1st element in the 1st row of A<sub>ul</sub> to the 1st element in the 1st column of B<sub>ul</sub> would cause the 1st row of A<sub>ul</sub> evicted from cache.
 The diagonal blocking would cost one more miss and eviction in each loading of row.
-To eliminate the cost, we create a `tmpDiagData[8]` so that a row in A~ul~ can temporarily stored in it.
-After that, move the transposed `tmpDiagData[8]` to B~ul~.
+To eliminate the cost, we create a `tmpDiagData[8]` so that a row in A<sub>ul</sub> can temporarily stored in it.
+After that, move the transposed `tmpDiagData[8]` to B<sub>ul</sub>.
 In that case, the additional miss and eviction is eliminated.
 Seek more details in `trans.c`.

 *Note. the tmpDiagData[8] can be used in non-diagonal blocking without losing generality.*